ilyasergey/YSC4231/source/syllabus.rst

 * Skiplists
 * Data Race Detection in Practice
 * Futures in Java
-* Futures and Promises in Scala
+* Futures and Asynchronous Computations in Scala
 * Using and Implementing Data-Parallel Collections
 * Actor-Based Concurrency and Actor Supervision
 * Distributed Consensus; Paxos